tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

   <figcaption>"The square of the hypotenuse (the side opposite the right angle) is equal to the sum of the squares of the other two sides."</figcaption>
 </figure>

-To limit the input force to 12 in every direction, first add a function for calculating *magnitude* (the length of a vector).
+Before limiting the input force to 12 in every direction, it's best to add a function for measuring *magnitude* (the length of a vector).
 This, effectively, is a code implementation of the same Pythagorean Theorem used in the illustration above:

 {% highlight js %}
 ...